Bridgelands Cottage is located away from roads at the end of a private, cobbled lane in the picturesque little village of Cark in Cartmel in Cumbria.

 The spectacular Morecambe Bay with its vast expanse of sand, marshes, sand dunes and stunning estuaries is a popular haunt for bird watchers, as is nearby Leighton Moss bird sanctuary and Walney Island, Britain’s 8th largest island.
 The Bay and the Cumbrian coast are great for windsurfing, with clear winds from the south.
 Haverigg is a popular location for wakeboarding.
 You can go kayaking on calm lakes or coastal surf and if you like water sports with added adventure the Cumbrian coast is also ideal for kite surfing.

-Nearby Walney Island’s coastal nature reserves is a great place to roam and explore and Piel Island has it’s own King-a tradition handed to the landlord of the Ship Inn on this tiny island that gets cut off by the tide.
-Nearby Roa Island is home to Dave Myers of Hairy Biker fame.
+Nearby Walney Island’s coastal nature reserves is a great place to roam and explore and Piel Island has its own King, a tradition handed to the landlord of the Ship Inn on this tiny island that gets cut off by the tide.

 The Lake District is home to England’s five highest mountains, England’s deepest lake, 2175 miles of footpaths, countless cycle trails, hills, valleys, rich woodlands and forests and a wealth of flora and fauna, Cumbria’s rich, natural environment is geographically unique and the landscape is a real wonder of nature.
 Impressive peaks rise grandly, reflected in still waters.
 At their feet, intriguing valleys lay waiting to be explored.
 Undulating hills are lushly decorated with every shade of green, whilst wild moorland heather adds colour and texture to the fabric of the fells.
 Along the coast, sandstone cliffs meet sandy dunes, bathed by the ceaseless ebb and flow of the tide.